I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

+However, a recommended practice is to use the [Schema:geo](https://schema.org/geo) that is a subtype of `Place` and
+could be specified by using either [Schema:GeoCoordinates](https://schema.org/GeoCoordinates) for a point location or
+[Schema:GeoShape](https://schema.org/GeoShape) for a line or area coverage extent (such as bounding box, polygon, etc.).
+Note that the geometry described by `GeoShape` should be expressed with a set of latitude and longitude pairs.

-A geographic point may look like this (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):
+A geographic point location may look like this (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):

 ``` json
 {